-Risk Where training requirements have not been defined in a training strategy or framework, there is a risk that the Council will not follow a consistent approach, in line with Council requirements and government guidance.
+Where training requirements have not been defined in a training strategy or framework, there is a risk that the Council will not follow a consistent approach, in line with Council requirements and government guidance.
 This means the Council and may not provide adequate training to meet young people's needs.

 Where copies of training certificates are not retained by the Council, there is a risk that staff may not have received appropriate training, and the Council may not be aware of any further training needs.

-training do cumentation.

-Responsible Officer Deadline

-ITT Coordinator April 2025

-Control Area 3: Monitoring of costs and financial controls for SEN transport reporting process around all performance, the SEND Travel Transformation Board has requested a suite of KPIs to be developed, which would provide a report of the costs associated with all parts of the SEND Travel Service.
+Control Area 3: Monitoring of costs and financial controls for SEN transport

+Priority Action Proposed by Management Detailed Finding/Rationale - Issue 2 2 As part of a more robust reporting process around all performance, the SEND Travel Transformation Board has requested a suite of KPIs to be developed, which would provide a report of the costs Expected Control The Council monitors and reviews ITT costs to ensure costs are controlled and value for money is achieved.
+Finding/Issue The Head of Independent Travel reported they review ITT costs for each training plan, however, there is no documented record of each cost review. associated with all parts of the SEND Travel Service.
-Priority Action Proposed by Management Detailed Finding/Rationale - Issue 2

-As part of a more robust Expected Control

 The September 2024 Travel Transformation Board discussed KPI reporting on Independent Travel Training.
-These KPIs were then requested to be reduced to 10 or so meaningful KPIs for Board reporting, 1 of which will include ITT.

-The intention is to report upon successful ITT students per period, which will identify the cost (duration of time) for training, and the associated cost saving i.e. the reduced cost of removing them from the The Council monitors and reviews ITT costs to ensure costs are controlled and value for money is achieved.

-Finding/Issue

-The Head of Independent Travel reported they review ITT costs for each training plan, however, there is no documented record of each cost review.

-Internal Audit were also advised that internal oversight of ITT costs was historically discussed at monthly monitoring meetings between November 2023 and March 2024, (although the specific title of these meetings, an agenda for the meetings and minutes were not made available for review).
+These KPIs were then requested to be reduced to 10 Internal Audit were also advised that internal oversight of ITT costs was historically discussed at monthly monitoring meetings between November 2023 and March 2024, (although the specific title of these meetings, an agenda for the meetings and minutes were not made available for review).
 However, these discussions no longer took place, and ITT costs were not systematically monitored or reported to Senior Management.
 The Head of Independent Travel advised that as part of the ongoing Transformation Project, more detailed reporting on ITT will be implemented in the future.
-However, further details of when this project will occur were not provided.

-The ITT Co-ordinator also reported that individual pupil costs were not being monitored at the time of internal audit.
+However, further details of when this project will occur were not provided. or so meaningful KPIs for Board reporting, 1 of which will include ITT.
+The intention is to report upon successful ITT students per period, which will identify the cost (duration of time) for training, and the associated cost saving i.e. the reduced cost of removing them from the The ITT Co-ordinator also reported that individual pupil costs were not being monitored at the time of internal audit.
 A monitoring spreadsheet was in development, which would show individual pupil costs over the years that they have received SEN Transport, with plans to complete the spreadsheet in the summer of 2024.

-Risk

-Where the Council does not report on ITT costs to the divisional Director or DMT on a regular basis, there is a risk that the ITT programme does not deliver value for money.
+Risk Where the Council does not report on ITT costs to the divisional Director or DMT on a regular basis, there is a risk that the ITT programme does not deliver value for money.

+travel.

+This will allow reporting on all KPIs relating to decisionmaking and expenditure, through a rigorous board process including Directors, and will provide an ongoing update to any savings associated with the ITT program.

-Where costs are not monitored, there is a risk that overspend may occur, res
+particular route on which they Where costs are not monitored, there is a risk that overspend may occur, resulting in financial loss for the Council.

-onsible Officer Deadline

-ad of ependent ivel April 2025
+Responsible Officer Deadline Head of Independent Travel April 2025